sentclose/sentc-docs/docs/src/guide/user.md

 ## Change password

-The user must enter the old and the new password.
+The user must enter the old and new passwords.

 :::: tabs type:card